WGLab/PipeVar/README.md

 ***SNV analysis output***
 ```
-out_prefix.clair.vcf.gz - Clair3 output in VCF format for SNV variant callnig.
+out_prefix.clair.vcf.gz - Clair3 output in VCF format for SNV variant calling.
 Available when used with default option.
 out_prefix.nanocaller.vcf.gz - NanoCaller output in VCF for SNV variant calling.
-Available when used with light optino.
+Available when used with light option
-out_prefix.clinvar.txt - List of variants that are listed as pathogenic by ClinVar and has a related phenotype gene based on Phen2Gene score.
+___out_prefix.clinvar.txt___ - List of variants that are listed as pathogenic by ClinVar and has a related phenotype gene based on Phen2Gene score.
 Threshold is top 500.
-out_prefix.rank_var.tsv - List of variants that are scored using RankVar.
+___out_prefix.rank_var.tsv___ - List of variants that are scored using RankVar.
 The usual filter is 0.1 for pathogenicity score.
-out_prefix.rankscore_filtered.tsv - List of variants that are scored as pathogenic based on RankScore analysis (takes average of 10 different popular software).
+___out_prefix.rankscore_filtered.tsv___ - List of variants that are scored as pathogenic based on RankScore analysis (takes average of 10 different popular software).
 0.50 as a filter, and filtered based on top 500 genes that are related with phenotype based on Phen2Gene.

-out_prefix.(ref_genome)_multianno.txt/vcf- Temp output file from ANNOVAR with annotations on SNV variant calling files.
+___out_prefix.(ref_genome)_multianno.txt/vcf- Temp output file from ANNOVAR with annotations on SNV variant calling files.
 ```

 ***SV analaysis output***
 ```
-out_prefix.cutesv.vcf.gz -
+out_prefix.cutesv.vcf.gz - CuteSV output in VCF format for SV calling.
-out_prefix.sniffles.vcf.gz -
+out_prefix.sniffles.vcf.gz - Sniffles output in VCF format for SV calling.
-out_preifx_truvari* -
+out_preifx_truvari* - Filtering process using cuteSV and Sniffles, only using common SVs found in cuteSV and Sniffles.
-out_prefix.bed -
+out_prefix.bed - Bed file used as the input for PhenoSV with information of exnoic SVs.
-out_prefix.phenosv.filtered.tsv -
+___out_prefix.phenosv.filtered.tsv___ - List of SVs that are scored as pathogenic based on PhenoSV results, with pathogenicty score higher than 0.5.
 ```

 ***Repeat expansion analysis output***
 ```
-out_prefix_nanoRepeat_output.tsv -
+out_prefix_nanoRepeat_output.tsv - Summary of all repeat expansion analysis, includes ~60 known repeat regions that are known to cause diseases.
-out_prefix_nanorepeat_result.tsv -
+___out_prefix_nanorepeat_result.tsv___ - Summary results that show repeat regions that are greater than disease threshold.
 ```

 For Short-Read sequencing option